CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 At a neural level, the SPNs (spiny projection neurons; also called medium spiny neurons, MSNs) in the striatum receive the strongest [[dopamine]] inputs of any area in the brain, and likewise have the greatest ability to rapidly clear dopamine from the synapse after it has been released.
 This allows these neurons to learn from rapid _phasic_ changes in dopamine, i.e., _bursts_ and _dips_ relative to the baseline _tonic_ firing level, in a manner consistent with the core principles of [[reinforcement learning]] (RL; [[@MarkowitzGillisJayEtAl23]]; [[@HowardLiGeddesEtAl17]]; [[@NairGutierrez-ArenasErikssonEtAl15]]; [[@ShenFlajoletGreengardEtAl08]]; [[@Frank05]]; [[@HoukAdamsBarto95]]; [[@Barto95]]).

 Thus, the dorsolateral striatum is widely believed to be the neural substrate for the _actor_ component of the brain's reinforcement learning system, where reward prediction error (RPE) signals from the dopamine _critic_ system train the BG actor to improve motor actions to increase overall reward (see [[reinforcement learning#figure_actor-critic]] in the RL page).
+As discussed in the RL page, the most important computational challenge in RL is to find efficient parallel forms of [[search]], to avoid the [[curse of dimensionality]] in complex, real-world environments with large motor action repertories.
+Detailed aspects of the BG circuitry provide parallel solutions in online motor control and learning.

-However, in animals with more neocortex, especially in primates and humans, the BG also works intimately in concert with the cortex to organize behavior, by way of its extensive connections into the thalamus.
+In animals with more neocortex, especially in primates and humans, the BG also works intimately in concert with the cortex to organize behavior, by way of its extensive connections into the thalamus.
 These thalamic projections can provide two functions: direct modulation of cortical activity, which occurs in a very broad manner (which we term **gating**), and more fine-grained training of cortical learning through the same type of thalamic-driven [[predictive learning]] signals used in the [[Axon]] [[error-driven learning]] model.

 Thalamic gating is a central mechanism in the [[Rubicon]] framework, for locking in the active maintenance of distributed goal representations across various regions of the prefrontal cortex, driven by the more medial and ventral areas shown in [[#figure_bg-rat-nhp]].